amitbcp/self_driving_projects/advanced_lane_lines_project/writeup_template.md

 [image6]: ./examples/example_output.jpg "Output"
 [video1]: ./project_video.mp4 "Video"

+### Step 0 : Necessary Imports

+All the necessary packages for the project are imported in the very start of the project.
+Also a helper function to `plt_images()` is included to abstract common graph plots.

-### Camera Calibration
+### Step 1 : Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the following funtion in the third & 5th cell of the IPython notebook located in "./examples/example.ipynb"
+The code for this step is contained in the following funtion in the 3rd cell of the IPython notebook located in "./examples/example.ipynb"
-    1. calibrate_camera() - This method goes over multiple raw images to detect ChessBoard corner points used for calibration
+* **calibrate_camera()** - This method goes over multiple raw images to detect ChessBoard corner points used for calibration
-    2. undistort() - This method remove distortion from images base on the calibrtion object points of the camera.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.
+The  "object points", from the calibrate_camera() which will be the (x, y, z) coordinates of the chessboard corners in the world.
+Here,the assumption is tht the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time it successfully detects all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

+### Step 2 : Undistort Images
+The code for this step is contained in the following funtion in the 5th cell of the IPython notebook located in "./examples/example.ipynb"
+* **undistort()** - This method remove distortion from images base on the calibrtion object points of the camera.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The output `objpoints` and `imgpoints` is used tp compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
+The distortion correction to the test image using the `cv2.undistort()` function and obtained this result:

 ![alt text][image1]